HashiCraft/securing-kubernetes/docs/execute_hack.md

 ## Examine the remote host

-Now that we have access to the remote host, lets see what kind of information we can get.
+Now that we have access to the remote host, let's see what kind of information we can gather.
-First lets take a look at where we landed on the host.
+First let's take a look at where we landed on the host..

 ```shell
 meterpreter > pwd